jihoonog/CMPUT-503/project-website/content/blog/exercise-3.md

 ---
 This is the third lab assignment of the course.

+# Team Members

+* Jihoon Og
+* Qianxi Li

-# Part 1
+# Part 1 - Computer Vision

+Part 1 was primarily done by my lab partner Qianxi Li, the report is mostly from his website [here](https://sites.google.com/ualberta.ca/qianxi-duckie/exercises/exercise-3)

+For this exercise, we were required to interact with the transformation between different frames in the Duckietown environment.
+We first needed to recognize the different AprilTags using the built-in computer vision library.
+For section 1 of exercise 3, we basically needed to undo the distortion caused by the camera, then use the AprilTags detector library to get the tag's id, location, rotation pose, and corner locations within the camera frame.
+We then needed to label the edge of the tag and give a type to it.
+Depending on the type of the AprilTag, we needed to change the color of the LED emitter based on the table below:

+- Red: Stop Sign
+- Blue: T-Intersection
+- Green: U of A Tag
+- White: No Detections

+In certain situations the camera may capture multiple tags within it's field of view.
+However, we only want to detect the closest one.
+So we only keep the one with the smallest z-value (closest to our camera) and the clamp the maximum z-value to be accepted to 0.5 meters.
+In addition, the margin of our detection should be larger than 10 to get classified as an AprilTag with a strong confidence.

+Because the lens of the camera distort our image, the lines within the image are not straight.
+Therefore, when people deal with 3-D tasks from photo image input, an undistortion stage is required.

 ## Questions

 1. What does the april tag library return to you for determining its position?

 For each tag it detects, it returns the x, y coordinates for the tag's center and its corners.
 It uses the image coordinate system meaning the origin starts in the top left corner and increases as you go right and down.
-It can also estimate the pose of the tag with respect to the camera in (x,y,z)
+It can also estimate the pose of the tag with respect to the camera in (x,y,z).

 2. Which directions do the X, Y, Z values of your detection increase / decrease?

 The z-axis points from the camera's center out from the camera's lens.
 The x-axis is to the right in the image taken by the camera.
 The y-axis goes down from the top frame of the camera.
+So moving away from the camera will increase the z value, moving to the right of the camera will increase the x value, and moving downward of the camera will crease the y value.

 3. What frame orientation does the april tag use?

-The tag's coordinate frame is centered at the center of the tag, with the x-axis pointing to the right, y-axis pointing down, and the z-axis pointing into the tag.
+The tag's coordinate frame is centered at the center of the tag, with the x-axis to the right, y-axis pointing down, and the z-axis pointing into the tag.

 https://github.com/AprilRobotics/apriltag/wiki/AprilTag-User-Guide

 4. Why are detections from far away prone to error?

-Tags that are further away will make it harder for the camera to distinguish the smaller "pixels" that identifies the april tags.
+Tags that are further away will make it harder for the camera to distinguish the smaller "pixels" that identifies the AprilTags.
 Moreover, the focal length is set for a particular distance from the camera and objects that are farther away from the focal length will be out-of-focus thus making it harder for the detection algorithm to find and identify the tag.

 5. Why may you want to limit the rate of detections?

-Detecting the april tags too frequently will add unnecessary overhead to the system adding additional latency that could negatively affect other systems that are critical.
+Detecting the AprilTags too frequently will add unnecessary overhead to the system adding additional latency that could negatively affect other systems that are critical.

+## Video

+The video below shows how the Duckiebot detects and labels the AprilTag using a bounding box and a text label.
+A tag with a type of intersection is detected by the camera.

+{{< rawhtml >}}<iframe src="https://drive.google.com/file/d/1DAXbdUZXFY1npf_VjEOVV97hlnL_UAvL/preview" width="640" height="480" allow="autoplay"></iframe>{{< /rawhtml >}}

-# Part 2
+# Part 2 - Lane Following

+This part was primarily done by me.

 ## Implementation

-In order to ease development of the lane following functionality I've decided to reuse the lane following pipeline from the `dt-core` module.
+In order to ease development of the lane following functionality we've decided to reuse the lane following pipeline from the `dt-core` module.
 Below is a diagram from the Duckietown documentation showing an overview of the lane following pipeline.

 ![lane following pipeline](/uploads/data-from-img-image_pipeline_overview-77bbe28a.png)

-For this lab exercise I've implemented my own lane controller node that take in `lane pose` generated by the lane filter node from the Duckiebot's built-in lane following pipeline.
-The main difference between their implementation and mine is that I use all three PID parameters (Proportional, Integral, and Derivative) for both the lateral and angular error while they use only proportional and integral terms for the lateral and angular error.
+For this lab exercise we've implemented our own lane controller node that take in `lane pose` generated by the lane filter node from the Duckiebot's built-in lane following pipeline.
+The main difference between their implementation and mine is that We use all three PID parameters (Proportional, Integral, and Derivative) for both the lateral and angular error while they use only proportional and integral terms for the lateral and angular error.
 The main rational is to further improve performance by using a `D` term to decrease overshoot as well settling time.

 ## Questions